Cooking On The Ranch

 Enchilada Sauce lining casserole dish to place rolled enchiladas

 1. Step 1: Set up an assembly line.
 This is an important step to streamline the process.
 Place your frying pan (I like to use my omelette pan, perfect size for corn tortillas) on your stovetop burner.
 Place a plate next to the burner to place the tortillas once they are fried.
-Add a bowl of enchilada sauce next to the plate.
+Add a bowl of Red Chile Sauce next to the plate.
 Next station will be the shredded pork.
 Followed by the shredded cheese.

 2. Step 2: The final station will be your casserole pan which has been lined with a thin layer of enchilada sauce.